adrian-heouairi/linux-setup/README.md

 You can add bash scripts you want to start at login in ~/.config/linux-setup/autostart/.
 They must be scripts that start a program only if it not already started.

+The scripts in setup-scripts can be run directly if you want, but having run linux-setup.sh beforehand is necessary.
+They must stay in the linux-setup folder because they need ../../resources/.

 # To do manually

 apt virtualbox: virtualbox-qt virtualbox-guest-additions-iso virtualbox-ext-pack